Vaneeza Ahmad: Vaneeza, the brand

 Ahmad conceived the brand name Vlawn for her range of lawn fabrics.
 The collection consisted of nine different lawn prints created by designers that included Nomi Ansari, Umar Sayeed and Hassan Sheheryar Yasin.
 In March 2006, the collection sold-out in a series of exhibitions.
 In 2011, she continued with her "VLawn" brand of women's lawn suits.

 Acting and acclaim

 Ahmad made her acting debut in Jamal Shah's controversial saga Kal and has since acted in Marina Khan's Tum Hi Tau Ho, Janey Anjaney and Tum Say Mil Ker; Armaan; Khayal; and Talaash (Pakistani TV series).
 She played the founder of Pakistan Muhammad Ali Jinnah's daughter Dina Wadia in Jamil Dehlavi's 1998 biographical film, Jinnah.

 On 16 April 2008, Vaneeza Ahmad was selected as one of the Olympic torch bearers when the torch arrived in Islamabad.
 She was one of the few selected celebrities to hold the torch in the relay out of the chosen 66.

 Personal life

 She married Islamabad-based businessman Ali Afzal Malik in July 2010 and has two daughters.
-She also runs her own side business.
+She also runs her own business.
+Vaneeza's aunts Bindiya is an actress and Meena Pervaiz is a newscaster.